Certain Unitary Langlands-Vogan Parameters for Special Orthogonal Groups I: Representation Theory of

 \subsection{Representations of SO(p,q)}

-Let $(\pi, V)$ be an irreducible unitary representation of $G$.
+Let $(\pi, V)$ be an irreducible admissible representation of $G$.
 Let $h$ be an element in the nonidentity component of $SO(p,q)$ such that $h^2=I$.
 Then $SO(p,q)$ can be identified with a semidirect product of $\{ I, h \}$ and $G$.
-Define an unitary representation $(\pi^h, V)$ as
+Define an irreducible admissible representation $(\pi^h, V)$ as

 Then $\pi^h \cong \pi$ or $\pi^h \ncong \pi$.